Cycling to school

 - Make sure your helmet fits correctly – always try before you buy and go to a reputable bike shop that is willing to spend time with you to select the right size, shape and style for you.

 - Buy a helmet that you look and feel good in – you’re more likely to wear it.

 - Keep your helmet with your bike so it’s always ready when you are.

 - Check your helmet regularly for cracks or other defects.

 - If you have a crash and bash your helmet, replace it.
 Many manufacturers offer a cut price replacement scheme.”

 We also highly recommend the use of helmets for scooter riders and these must be dismounted at the lower gate and not ridden on the school grounds.

 Finally parents/carers should be aware that the school bike shed is of course unsupervised during the school day and therefore bicycles and scooters are left there at their own risk and should be locked.

 If any additional advice is needed on any issue regarding safe cycling please feel free to contact the School Office.

-In Year 6 the children undertake a Bikeability programme to teach them safety on the roads.
+In upper Key Stage 2, the children undertake a Bikeability programme to teach them safety on the roads.